-Geostickers are a set of stickers related to your location.
-So depending on where you are — Paris, London, or Los Angeles, for example — you'll see a different set of stickers themed according to the area.
+Geostickers are sets of stickers related to your location.
+So depending on where you are, you'll see a different set of stickers themed according to the area.

 First thing's first: You'll need to have your location services enabled if you want to use Geostickers.
 They only show up in certain locations, so the app needs to know where you are.

-If your location permissions are all squared away (and you're in one of the Geosticker cities), all that's left is tapping the right buttons.
+If your location permissions are all squared away, all that's left is tapping the right buttons.

 - Take a photo.